vrockai/pipeline-test/docs/content.md

 ---

 ## Six types of tea extracts attenuated high-fat diet-induced metabolic syndrome via modulating gut microbiota in rats.
- 04.10.2022, _F Zhou, MZ Zhu, JY Tang, J Ou-Yang, BH Shang, CW Liu, J Wang, Q Liu, JA Huang, ZH Liu_
+ 05.10.2022, _F Zhou, MZ Zhu, JY Tang, J Ou-Yang, BH Shang, CW Liu, J Wang, Q Liu, JA Huang, ZH Liu_

-An important puzzle for tea consumers is which type of tea is effective in treating metabolic syndrome (MS).
+_Animals, Diet, High-Fat, Gastrointestinal Microbiome, Metabolic Syndrome, Plant Extracts, Rats, Tea_ An important puzzle for tea consumers is which type of tea is effective in treating metabolic syndrome (MS).
 In this study, the effects of six types of tea extracts (TEs) on high-fat diet (HFD)-induced MS, as well as chemical components of six TEs, were investigated and compared.
 Each TE consisted of representative tea originated from different places in China to avoid one-sidedness of sampling.
 All six TEs were found to attenuate MS and ameliorate intestinal barrier function in HFD-fed rats.
 Further, white tea performed better in body weight control, while dark tea had more advantages in protecting intestinal barrier.
 Moreover, all six TEs alleviated the gut microbiota dysbiosis, which was manifested by decreased Firmicutes/Bacteroidetes ratio and enriched beneficial bacteria, such as Akkermansia, Bacteroides, and Bifidobacterium.
 Together, all six TEs attenuate HFD-induced MS although their efficiency varies, and this therapeutic effect is related to the modulation of gut microbiota.

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S0963996922008468)